George T. Masuda: Early life and education

 Masuda was born on March 13, 1913, in Minneapolis, Minnesota, the son of Roy T. Masuda and Minnie T. Gilbertson.
 He studied at Carleton College, graduating in 1934 with a Bachelor of Arts.
-He then enrolled at the Seabury-Western Theological Seminary, graduating with a Master of Divinity in 1942, and earned a Doctor of Divinity in 1965.
+He then enrolled at the Seabury-Western Theological Seminary, graduating with a Master of Divinity in 1942; he was awarded an honorary Doctor of Divinity in 1965.

 Ordained ministry

 Masuda was ordained deacon on March 16, 1942, in the Chapel of St John the Divine at the Seabury-Western Theological Seminary, by Bishop Frank McElwain of Minnesota.
 He was ordained a priest on March 25, 1943, in Trinity Church, Whitefish, Montana, by Bishop Henry H. Daniels of Montana.
-He served as vicar of Trinity Church in Whitefish, Montana between 1942 and 1948, and then as rector of St Luke's Church in Billings, Montana between 1948 and 1965.
+He served as vicar of Trinity Church in Whitefish, Montana between 1942 and 1948, and then as rector of St Luke's Church in Billings, Montana, between 1948 and 1965.
 He married Jeanne Bennett on October 20, 1951, and together had two sons.